LearnOnDemandSystems/docs/lod/acp-creation-process.md

      "matchinsensitively": "WinVM-###"
 }
 ```
-This said, dependending on the context, using the match conditions does provide another element of control.
-Consider this snippet which is used to restrict the allowed names for virutual machines that are created as part of an Azure Kubernetes Service (AKS) cluster.
+This said, depending on the context, using the match conditions does provide another element of control.
+Consider this snippet which is used to restrict the allowed names for virtual machines that are created as part of an Azure Kubernetes Service (AKS) cluster.
 It is not possible to determine the specific names in advance; however, it may be possible to determine the naming pattern and use that as the restricting principle.

 ```json
 {